losrobbos/file-upload-guide/README.md

 To increase the response to the frontend significantly you can do the following:

-Send a response in your API as fast as possible!
+Send a response from your API to the frontend as fast as possible!

 How?
 Create the user in the database FIRST and store the base64 encoded string temporarily as your avatar_url.